joelhawksley/identity/talks/2021/slides.md

 ^ One of the goals of the design systems team is to help our developers build consistent UI.

-^ ViewComponents have been a key tool to accomplishing this goal.
+^ ViewComponents have been a key part of accomplishing this goal.

 ---